davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/killTheCampamocha/index.md

 "Thanks for that," said {{playerName}}, and they all remained silent.

-They got a clearing, and there, the members of the covenant sang.
+They got to a clearing, and there the members of the covenant sang.
 The scene sent chills through {{playerName}}'s spine.

 Then, it appeared.
 And it was massive.